erg-lang/erg/doc/EN/syntax/23_closure.md

 assert sum == 46
 ```

-Note, however, that functions cannot capture variable objects.
+Note, however, that functions cannot capture mutable objects.
-If variable objects could be referenced in a function, the following code could be written.
+If mutable objects could be referenced in a function, the following code could be written.

 ```erg
 # !!!
 This code is actually an error !!!